Anxiety affects 40 million adults in the U.S.

 Are you often ill at ease or worried?

 We have all felt anxiety at certain times, but what about when it starts to happen more frequently and take over your life?
 These feelings are very uncomfortable and can interfere with your daily activities.
 Things that you never used to worry about can almost paralyze you with fear now.
 Some women have such extreme anxiety that they don’t want to leave their home.
 Why is this happening?
 What has changed to make us feel so anxious?
 Could it be as simple as a hormonal deficiency?
-Let’s address five common causes of anxiety in women.
+Women are more likely to experience anxiety during times of hormonal fluctuation and decline.
+Let’s address five common hormone related causes of anxiety in women.

 First of all, what is anxiety?